Taiguoguo/Taiguoguo-Research/README.md

 The study found that **60 BPM slow music is the most conducive to relaxation** (the highest brain power), while 80-120 BPM music gradually turns to a state of concentration and excitement.
 This shows that music speed can indeed regulate the state of the brain, which provides a reference for music therapy and cognitive enhancement.

+## code description
+This project contains EEG signal analogue code.
+Due to the limitations of the operating environment, it is recommended to run in the local Python environment.
 ## Thank you
 Thanks for Dr.Osmosa's interdisciplinary course, I realised that science can be expressed so artistically.